afbujan/driver_challenge/README.md

 These are the steps needed to solve the problem:

  - Loading the reads and storing them in a dictionary
- - Creating a matrix of overlap lengths, which tells us the length of the overlap between all pairs of reads in both directions
+ - Creating a matrix of overlap lengths, which contains the length of the overlap between all pairs of reads in both directions
  - Finding the order of the reads in the complete sequence, which involves:
     - Finding the left-most read (the one with no significant** overlap to the left)
     - Recursively finding the reads to the right of the subsequent read
  - Stiching all the reads together

-**significant is in the program controlled by a threshold parameter.
+**significant is (in the program) controlled by a threshold parameter.
 In general, an overlap larger than 3 base pairs could be considered significant since it is very unlikely to happen by chance.
-However, the threshold can be set higher if wanted.
+However, the threshold can be set higher if needed.
 In any case, the way the program is implemeted the threshold is fixed for all reads.

 Testing the program
 -------------------